nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	}
 	```

 	On start up, the application passes the current location (longitude and latitude) to the `getCurrent` function.
-When searching for a location using a US Zip Code, the Zip Code is passed instead. `getCurrent` calls the appropriate API to get the current weather data, but uses `makeDataURL` to format the request URL correctly depending on whether it has a location or a Zip Code.
+When searching for a location using a US Zip Code, the Zip Code is passed instead. `getCurrent` calls the appropriate API to get the current weather data, but uses `makeDataURL` to format the request URL correctly depending on whether it has a location or a Zip Code value.

 	The `extractData` function formats the data returned by the API call as JSON.
 This code could easily be included directly into the `getCurrent` method, but as you'll see later, this code is used more than once by the application, so it made sense to make it a separate function.